 Note You'll need to download your Xbox 360 profile again after using this.

 The tiles on the right represent the storage devices attached to your console.
-Press A on a storage tile to see a menu of options.
+Highlight a device and then press A to see a menu of options.

 Thanks for your feedback!